SnehaKarthikeyan/problems-consonantuppercase/README.md

 Explanation:

-After capitalizing all the consonants from the given input, the output is Mdh t n MaDHu aTe aN aPPLe.
+After capitalizing all the consonants from the given input, the output is MaDHu aTe aN aPPLe.

 Testcase 1: